JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370741/index.md

 ### Google Research Atari DQN Replay Datasets

 Added support for `Google Research Atari DQN Replay Datasets`.
-Currently, the datasets are directly loaded into the RAM and therefore, it is advised to be used only with sufficient amount of RAM.
+Currently, the datasets are directly loaded into the RAM and therefore, it is advised to be used only with sufficient amount of RAM (around 20 GB of free space).
 Support for lazy parallel loading in a `Channel` will be given soon.

 Credits: [DQN Replay Datasets](https://github.com/google-research/batch_rl)